shadowcz007/comfyui-mixlab-nodes/README.md

 ### GPT
 > ChatGPT、ChatGLM3 , Some code provided by rui.
+If you are using OpenAI's service, fill in https://api.openai.com/v1 .
+If you are using a local LLM service, fill in http://127.0.0.1:xxxx/v1

 ![gpt-workflow.svg](./assets/gpt-workflow.svg)